KieniL/ansible_setups/README.md

 ToDo:

 - [ ] Add molecule testing to cicdtools
-- [ ] Add molecule testing to secretsmanager
+- [ ] Add molecule testing to secretsmanager (needs to be done on real linux systems since systemd does not work in wsl)
 - [x] Add molecule testing to suid-sgid-checker --> Docker based
 - [ ] Add molecule testing to ansible-pull
 - [ ] Add molecule testing to kubernetes-install